 It is recommended to avoid alcohol for at least a week before treatment.
-There may be some temporary bruising after injection, so it’s advised to avoid any aspirin, ant-inflammatory medications and fish oil to reduce this risk.
+There may be some temporary bruising after injection, so it’s advised to avoid any aspirin, anti-inflammatory medications, and fish oil to reduce this risk.
 The effects of Botox will last from three to four months.
-After this time period, muscle action will began to return and lines will began to reappear.
+After this time period, muscle action will begin to return and lines will begin to reappear.
 However, repeated treatments may actually make certain lines and wrinkles appear less severe as the muscles are trained to relax.

 Besides bruising, there is a small chance of headaches, which typically end within 24-48 hours.
 A very small percentage of people can develop eyelid drooping, which usually resolves within three weeks.
 This can happen if the Botox moves from the injection site and spreads into the soft tissues of the upper eyelid, so it is advised to avoid rubbing the treated areas for about 24 hours after the injection.